 Municipality of Maribor (Slovenia)

-Within the NewPilgrimAge project, the Municipality of Maribor aims to revitalize the cultural heritage related to St. Martin, and wishes that locals live in harmony with his values such as solidarity and hospitality.
+the Municipality of Maribor aims to revitalize the cultural heritage related to St. Martin, and wishes that locals live in harmony with his values such as solidarity and hospitality.
 Maribor is known to have the oldest vine in the world, which still grows in front of the Old Vine House.
 Maribor aims not only transferring the knowledge and experience gained through this project, but also to deepen cooperation by sharing their pride, the scions of the vine with all NPA sites.
-They plan to introduce new products and services and to attract younger population and small enterprises.
-Maribor hopes to strengthen cultural tourism and thus contribute to the success of the local economy and community.

 Municipality of Albenga (Italy)